 - RTSP URI(s): Probably the most important piece of information.
 This tells BI how to get access to the video from the camera.
 Without this information no video feeds will appear.

 - PTZ settings.
-Almost always part of a camera's ONVIF implementation these settings make it easy for 3rd party solutions to get access to the PTZ controls of a camera.
+Almost always part of a camera's ONVIF implementation, these settings make it easy for 3rd party software to get access to the PTZ controls of a camera.

 - Audio.
 Not frequently shared via ONVIF, however a great bonus to connect to a camera's microphone or speaker if available.

 If an ONVIF connection were made, the RTSP URL for the Main and Sub streams should be provided and populated in list boxes below.
 If the Main stream is only provided, it is often easy to guess the Sub stream based on the Main stream.
 The difference between the main stream path and the sub stream path will often be a single digit such as "stream0" to "stream1" or a word change such as "main" to "sub".

 Make note of all the other information that could be pulled from the camera depending on the level of ONVIF support.